AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Update

-Updating the charts' data sets is to be done using {api:anychart.data#set}**.set()**{api} method.
+Updating the charts' data sets is to be done using {api:anychart.data#set}set(){api} method.
 That's how a part of a code should look like:

 ```
 function(e) {
   view.set(
     e.pointIndex,   // get index of clicked column
     'value',        // get parameter to update
     view.get(e.pointIndex, 'value') + 5 // parameter updating
   );
 }
 ```
 The sample below demonstrates adding 5 to a column on click.